 The nights are drawing in, and October will see the clocks going back and the first frosts in colder parts of the country.
-Gardening time might feel curtailed by the shorter sunlight, but the days are often glorious, with the autumn colour a counterpoint to the light tipping away.
+Gardening time might feel curtailed by the shorter sunlight, but we have had some glorious and warm days, with the autumn colour a counterpoint to the light tipping away.

 In My Garden

-I have recently planted up those pots with small shrubs, some winter colour and spring flowering bulbs.
+I have recently planted up small pots with miniature white pansies, blue and yellow pansies (still in Swedish zone!) and red cyclamen for some winter colour and spring flowering bulbs.

-This one is layered with narcissus Minnow, a multi-headed miniature that will flower in March, and dwarf flowering scillia that will also appear in March, topped off with a Mahonia ‘Winter Sun’.
-Tucked in are white cyclamen and ivy….a good idea from Monty Don!!
+A couple of these pots are layered with narcissus Minnow, a multi-headed miniature that will flower in March, and dwarf flowering scillia that will also appear in March, topped off with horticultural grit.
+Just another good idea from Monty Don!!

 And now it’s turned windy, leaf sweeping begins and maybe I’ll start a bag of leaf mould.